How do you use tomato cages? Tomatoes get heavy once they bear fruits and need to be supported.

 Once the tomato plant begins to fill the tomato cage, you will need to direct the branches on which way to grow.

-Then, as your plant gets bigger and bigger, you can tie the branches to the cage to keep them in place.
+As your plant gets bigger and bigger, you can tie the branches to the cage to keep them in place.

 Tomato Cages And Their Benefits